Parmesan Crusted Potatoes

 What To Serve With Parmesan Crusted Potatoes

-My husband always requests these crispy Parmesan Potatoes as a side dish to go along with when we are cooking meat on the grill.
+My husband always requests these crispy Parmesan Potatoes as a side dish to go along with whatever meat he is grilling.
 It’s nice because I can throw these in the oven while he is grilling and all the food is ready at the same time.
 Some of our favorite grill recipes that we serve up with the Parmesan Crusted Baked Potato Halves are our New York Steaks and our Kansas City Baby Back Ribs.
 Both are so yummy.
 And if you like grilled chicken you should definitely try our Grilled Malibu Chicken, Grilled Balsamic Chicken, and Grilled Coconut Curry Chicken.

 The Best Potato Recipes